 Quantification: many to many (0,n:0,n)

-Scope note: This property indicates that one instance of E2 Temporal Entity immediately follows another instance of E2 Temporal Entity.
+Scope note: This property identifies a situation in which one instance of E2 Temporal Entity immediately follows another instance of E2 Temporal Entity.

 It implies a particular order between the two entities: if A meets in time with B, then A must precede B. This property is only necessary if the relevant time spans are unknown (otherwise the relationship can be calculated).